Written from lived experience · Grounded in clinical research · Rooted in faith

 The Sensate Focus Framework — four phases of physical reconnection, at her pace, rooted in faith.

-Rebuilding Sacred Intimacy After Betrayal: The Workbook
+Rebuilding Sacred Intimacy After Betrayal

 7 sections of trauma-informed, faith-grounded tools for rebuilding sacred intimacy after betrayal.
 Practical worksheets.
 Written by a couple who rebuilt what was broken.

-7 Guided Sections — from nervous system basics to full reconnection
+7 Guided Sections From nervous system basics to full reconnection

-Somatic Tools — grounding techniques for panic, dissociation, and triggers
+Somatic Tools Grounding techniques for panic, dissociation, and triggers

-Sensate Focus Framework — four-phase physical intimacy rebuild
+Sensate Focus Framework Four-phase physical intimacy rebuild

-Communication Scripts — daily check-ins, repair conversations, pause protocols
+Communication Scripts Daily check-ins, repair conversations, pause protocols

-Faith Integration — Scripture, prayer practices, theological backbone
+Faith Integration Scripture, prayer practices, theological backbone

-4 Practical Worksheets — trackers, logs, and reflection tools
+4 Practical Worksheets Trackers, logs, and reflection tools

 $47